vpodlesnyi/vpodlesnyi/README.md

 ### Hey there <img src="https://github.com/VasiliyPodlesniy/PhotoForRepositories/blob/master/hiy.gif" width="30px">, I am Vasilii Podlesnyi

-With a robust 7-year background in electronics, specializing in IoT, healthcare, and robotics, I've led over 30 projects to successful completion and managed small batch productions of up to 1000 units annually.
+With a robust 8-year background in electronics, specializing in IoT, robotics, motor drivers and healthcare, I've led over 50 projects to successful completion and managed small batch productions of up to 1000 units annually.
 As a team leader for 8 members, I've honed skills in project management and mentoring, driving both project success and team development.

 ### Connect with me: